 To find out, manually enter your income growth over time and instantly see how your monthly payments change.

 After entering all your info into the student loan calculator, you'll notice different costs for the various plans.
-If the student loan refinancing row shows up as the cheapest option, that means I think there's a chance you could save a lot of money by checking out offers from private lenders.
+If the student loan refinancing row shows up as the cheapest option, I think there's a chance you could save a lot of money by checking out refinancing offers from private lenders.

 For example, see how much you could potentially save in interest by completing a quick rate check with Splash Financial (and you get a refinancing bonus of up to $1,000 if you end up using them).